Looking to elope or have a micro-wedding? Here's some expert advice from 3 local pros!

 What's your favorite type of location for a small wedding?

 I love restaurants!
 They come with a personality, beautiful decor, and have great lighting, which is such a plus for ambience and can be tough to get right in very large event spaces.
 A lot of them also have back rooms or upstairs spaces for small groups so you get the privacy without having to buy out the place.
-There are so many amazing ones to choose from but a few of our favorites are Talula’s Garden, Harp and Crown (comes with bowling!), and Barbuzzo
+There are so many amazing ones to choose from but a few of our favorites are Talula’s Garden, Harp and Crown (comes with bowling!), and Barbuzzo.

 Do you have any advice to give to couples who are looking to plan a micro wedding?

-The most important part of any wedding is to have fun during the planning process as well as the weekend of, and think about how your day reflects your personality!
+The most important part of any wedding is to have fun during the planning process as well as the weekend of, and to think about how your day reflects your personality.
 With a micro wedding you can really focus on you as a couple and put those great personal touches in, and hopefully keep the stress of tons of planning and RSVPs out of it.

 Polka Dot Events have teamed up with a few other wedding professionals to offer a Micro Wedding Full Service Package.
 Information can be found here.